Autonomous University of Coahuila: Extracurricular activities

-Campus Description
+Campus

 In order to meet the demand for higher education in the state of Coahuila, UAdeC has three campuses located throughout the state.
 The campus in Saltillo comprises 24 schools, the Torreón campus has 17 schools and the Campus Norte in Monclova has 10 schools.

 Students have access to computers connected to the Internet and all the university centers have cafeterias, a library and sports facilities.